 The District was established on March 20, 2003, pursuant to the Uniform Community Development District Act of 1980, Chapter 190, Florida Statutes, as amended (the "Act"), by Hernando County, Florida Ordinance 2003-04 as a Community Development District.
+In April 2006, the County approved amending the boundaries of the District by Hernando County, Florida Ordinance 2006-05.
 The District was established for the purposes of financing and managing the acquisition, construction, maintenance and operation of the infrastructure necessary for community development within its jurisdiction.
 The District is authorized to issue bonds for the purpose, among others, of financing, funding, planning, establishing, acquiring, constructing district roads, landscaping, and other basic infrastructure projects within or outside the boundaries of the Sterling Hill Community Development District.
 The District is governed by a five-member Board of Supervisors who are elected on an at large basis by qualified electors that reside within the District.
 The District operates within the criteria established by Chapter 190, Florida Statutes.